CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 * 1.0 is perfect concordance and,
 * 0.0 is perfect anti-concordance (multiply predictions with -1 to get 1.0)

 Fitted survival models typically have a concordance index between 0.55 and 0.75 (this may seem bad, but even a perfect model has a lot of noise than can make a high score impossible).
 In *lifelines*, a fitted model's concordance-index is present in the output of :meth:`~lifelines.fitters.cox_ph_fitter.CoxPHFitter.score`, but also available under the ``concordance_index_`` property.
-Generally, the measure is implemented in *lifelines* under :func:`lifelines.utils.concordance_index` and accepts the actual times (along with any censored subjects) and the predicted times.
+Generally, the measure is implemented in *lifelines* under :meth:`lifelines.utils.concordance_index` and accepts the actual times (along with any censored subjects) and the predicted times.

 .. code:: python